brianmhunt/brianmhunt.github.io/_posts/knockout-website-details.md

 The site uses Knockout along with a number of other packages, as you can see in our [bower.json](https://github.com/brianmhunt/knockout/blob/gh-pages/bower.json#L20) and [package.json](https://github.com/brianmhunt/knockout/blob/gh-pages/package.json#L6).

-That said, the compiled [unminified source code](https://github.com/brianmhunt/knockout/blob/gh-pages/build/app.js) is pretty lean, coming in at under a thousand lines.
-That said, we are relying on [over a MB](https://github.com/brianmhunt/knockout/blob/gh-pages/build/libs.js) of Javascript libraries.
+The compiled [unminified source code](https://github.com/brianmhunt/knockout/blob/gh-pages/build/app.js) is pretty lean, coming in at under a thousand lines.
+While demonstratign the concept we are relying on [over a MB](https://github.com/brianmhunt/knockout/blob/gh-pages/build/libs.js) of Javascript libraries.
 Much of that can and will be minified down when it comes time to deploy more broadly.

 Without further ado, let's get into the details.